JoshuaKGoldberg/TypeStat/docs/Architecture.md

 1. Records the starting time
 2. Creates a set of TypeScript language services
 3. For each file to be visited:
-    1. Retrieve file mutations for that file
+    1. Retrieves file mutations for that file
-    2. If more than 100 mutations have been collected, or mutations have been collected and it's been more than 10 seconds since the round started, stop the round
+    2. If more than 100 mutations have been collected, or mutations have been collected and it's been more than 10 seconds since the round started, stops the round

 Subsequent rounds will pick up where the previous round left off.
 For example, given files `a.ts`, `b.ts`, and `c.ts` in order,